-Hypothesis 4 (Impact of Trust) The SM's benevolence increases if the FM's choice of the line reveals trust.
+Hypothesis 4 (Impact of trust) The SM's benevolence increases if the FM's choice reveals trust.
 That is, the SM becomes more benevolent when we move from situations where the choice of the FM does not reveal trust to situations where the choice of the FM reveals trust.

-4 Data and Results
+4 Data and results